hitpanda/project-web/README.md

 ### `"npm run dev": "concurrently "nodemon server" "npm run start"`,

-For running the server and app together I am using concurrently this helps a lot in the MERN application as it runs both the server (client and server) concurrently.
+For running the server and app together I am using concurrently this helps a lot in the MERE application as it runs both the server (client and server) concurrently.
 So you can work on them both together.

 ### `"serve": "node server"`